hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-10-call-for-carpentrycon-review-and-regional-hosts.md

 #### Sign me up!

-To volunteer as a regional host, sign up here [Google Doc signup](https://docs.google.com/spreadsheets/d/1h4V8BqOph8oAyQHKwFsjOihe_CAy-i19OLB2e4QcO9I/edit#gid=1983293344).
+To volunteer as a regional host, sign up here [Google Doc signup](https://docs.google.com/spreadsheets/d/13ONzgvIilIy1T_9ad_CDFmSGR_VjqEXTKyz1fit9iXA/edit#gid=1983293344); the timezones are organised in sheets.
 The task force will be in touch in late June to organise orientation sessions for the hosts and answer questions.